canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 is not allowed to handle the IRQ.
 An output of ``ffffff`` means that all CPUs are allowed to handle the IRQ.

-To list all the IRQs associated with a given CPU, can use the :download:`check_irqs.sh` script:
+To list all the IRQs associated with a given CPU, you can use the :download:`check_irqs.sh` script:

 .. code-block:: shell-session